 Shop for luxury brands on Garosu-gil Street or Apgujeong Rodeo Street

 Even window shopping around Garosu-gil or Apgujeong Rodeo Street is an experience you should not skip.
-This is the area where you will find all the fancy stores, and big luxury brands, but also smaller and cooler local shops.
+This is where you will find all the fancy stores, big luxury brands, and smaller and cooler local shops.

-If you don’t feel like shopping at Chanel, Hermes, Dior, or brands of this kind, only a few minutes away you will find colorful k-beauty stores or unique local brands such as Ader – a clothing store with an out-of-this-world interior design.
+If you don’t feel like shopping at Chanel, Hermes, Dior, or other such brands, only a few minutes away, you will find colorful K-beauty stores or unique local brands such as Ader, a clothing store with an out-of-this-world interior design.

-No matter what you are into and no matter your budget for shopping, you should allow yourself to get lost in this area for at least a few hours.
+No matter what you are into and your shopping budget, you should explore this area for at least a few hours.

 Dior Cafe

-To be honest, before finding this place I had no idea Dior had also cafes, and I honestly thought this is a Seoul thing.
-However, I later found out you can enjoy a coffee with the famous fashion brand logo in other capitals around the world, but since you will be in Seoul, why not try the one in Gangnam?
+To be honest, before finding this place, I had no idea Dior also had cafes, and I thought this was a Seoul thing.
+However, I later found out you can enjoy a coffee with the famous fashion brand logo in other capitals worldwide, but since you will be in Seoul, why not try the one in Gangnam?

-The cafe is set on the last floor of a building, on top of the actual Dior store.
-If you go during the week, chances are you won’t need a reservation because at the time we were there most tables were empty, but people started to come towards lunchtime.
+The cafe is on the last floor of a building, on top of the actual Dior store.
+If you go during the week, chances are you won’t need a reservation because most tables were empty when we were there, but people started coming towards lunchtime.

-In my humble opinion, as a “coffee snob”, their coffee was one of the worst I’ve ever had, especially when you think about the price tag.
-However, I would rather suggest you come here for afternoon tea, it might be better and more worth it.
+In my humble opinion, as a “coffee snob,” their coffee was one of the worst I’ve ever had, especially considering the price tag.
+However, I suggest you come here for afternoon tea; it might be better and more worth it.

-All-in-all the experience is something worth considering, especially for the ‘gram.
+Overall, the experience is worth considering, especially for the ‘gram.

 Address: 464 Apgujeong-ro, Gangnam-gu, Seoul, South Korea